 - 1/2 cup lightly salted peanuts, chopped – (big handful)

 - Cream butter, shortening (or lard), peanut butter, and both sugars together in a mixing bowl.
-Add eggs and vanilla and beat until combined.
+Add eggs and beat until combined.
 Beat in the vanilla, followed by the soda and salt – make sure there are no lumps of stray soda.
 Stir in the cake flour, then stir in the all purpose flour, followed by the chopped nuts.

 - Chill the dough for about an hour.